News

-Milestone of the Camino de Santiago in Toruń
+Camino de Santiago milestone in Toruń

 The Camino de Santiago is a network of roads crossing the whole of Europe leading to the tomb of the apostle located in Santiago de Compostela.
 The Kujawsko-Pomorskie voivodship is crossed by 250 kilometres of the Camino Polaco route.
 The route leads from Brodnica, through Płonne, Szafarnia (both golubsko-dobrzyński poviat), Toruń, Inowrocław, Mogilno, to the border with the Greater Poland voivodeship.
 Among the routes marked out in our region are the Bydgoszcz Way of St James, the Dobrzyńsko-Kujawska Way of St James, the Nadwiślańska Way of St James and a new one – the Chełmno Way of St James, officially inaugurated during the ceremony.